mayataka/robotoc/README.md

 <img src="https://raw.githubusercontent.com/wiki/mayataka/idocp/images/iiwa14_task_ocp.gif" width="170">

-The following animations are the solution trajectory of the `idocp::OCPSolver` for a quadruped ANYmal under inequality constraints (joint angle limits, joint velocity limits, joint torques limits, and friction cones).
+The following animations are the solution trajectory of the `idocp::OCPSolver` for a quadruped ANYmal.

 - Trotting (`anymal/anymal_trotting.cpp`)